cchen181/painting_recommender_for_Met/README.md

 In the future, I would like to incorporate user feedback into the model to refine the recommender system.

 **EXAMPLES**
-Below are a few examples so you can gauge how well the recommender system performs as is.
+Below are a few examples so you can gauge how well the recommender system performs.

 ----
 This repo contains: